I am glad to present you the re-release of Paradisoterrestre thanks to Mr. Gherardo Tonelli,

 a dear friend of mine, who wants to keep on following my father’s path, Dino Gavina,

-by retracing his steps on the “thread” of his sign.
+by retracing his footsteps on the thread of his sign.

 Ilka Alessandra Gavina

 Every metaphysical paradise has got its history, its landscape and its beauty as well.

 According to the religious and literature tradition, Paradise on Earth is a place where divine and human merge and where the human being, aspiring to the Absolute, contemplates its transcendent dimension and shapes the world around him with his sign in order to reach it.

 Catalyst of creativeness, Gavina made the dialogue between design and art his distinguishing mark: he collaborated with the most important designers of his age as well as with the “heretical artists”, followers of schools such as Dadaism and Surrealism, never satisfied of the existent, always doing research and innovation, dictating the new canons of the visual culture and aesthetic experience.

 Gavina was the responsible for each manufactured model, the real point of reference from the project development up to its production.
 His experience of several decades, side by side with the greatest masters, the way he put poetry as centre of the artwork, the way he felt art and culture as sources of inspiration for every single object, made him decline the Avantgarde tensions on an industrial scale, applying the principles of ready made to design artworks.

-By means of pardisoterrestre he demonstrated that industrial production could be at the same or even better level of the craftsmen’s works, thanks to the intrinsic guaranteed quality by the implemented processes and above all by the industrial materials, thus making the impossible dreams of designers and artists come true.
+By means of Paradisoterrestre he demonstrated that industrial production could be at the same or even better level of the craftsmen’s works, thanks to the intrinsic guaranteed quality by the implemented processes and above all by the industrial materials, thus making the impossible dreams of designers and artists come true.

 After 10 years from his death and thanks to Gherardo Tonelli’s passion, Paradisoterrestre comes back to life, giving light to an immaterial heritage of a brand, which left major signs on design history in Italy.